 Stay out of the sun.
 The ultraviolet radiation we receive from the sun is the number-one reason for skin cancer development.
 While people who live near the equator, in high altitudes or in consistently sunny weather are at a higher risk, everybody should be careful.
 And it doesn’t have to be sunny for the sun to get to you: ultraviolet radiation has little problem beaming through fog and overcast skies.
 And for goodness sake: stay away from tanning beds, sun lamps and never tan yourself in the summer.

 Use sun protection.
-But if you do have to be in the sun, wear sunscreen, wear long sleeves, wear a hat.
-Wear whatever you can to protect your skin.
-Don’t feel like you have to limit your life — you don’t.
+If you have to be in the sun, wear sunscreen, long sleeves, and a hat.
+Wear anything you can to protect your skin.
+You don’t have to limit your life.
 Just be smart about protecting your skin.
-And don’t forget to apply sunscreen to the tops of ears, knees, and feet and to reapply where it gets easily rubbed off — like on the bridge of your nose from your sunglasses.
+And don’t forget to apply sunscreen to the tops of the ears, knees, and feet and to reapply where it gets easily rubbed off — like on the bridge of your nose from your sunglasses.

 Act Sooner Than Later.
 Do you suspect that you may have skin cancer but are afraid to go to the doctor and have your fears affirmed?
-Most skin cancers are slow growing, non-spreading basal cell carcinomas that are easy to get rid of.
+Most skin cancers are slow growing, non-spreading basal cell carcinomas that are simple to treat and remove.
 Other types of skin cancers are squamous cell carcinomas (which spread more easily than basal cell carcinomas) and malignant melanomas (which spread easily and grow rapidly).
 So the message here is: take care of it now.
-Chances are that if you do have skin cancer it will be easy-to-treat; but if it is something more serious — the earlier you catch it the better your odds are for beating it.
+The chances are very good that if you have skin cancer, it will be easily treated.
+If it is something more serious, the earlier you catch it the better your odds are for beating it